pulse-browser/browser/.github/PULL_REQUEST_TEMPLATE/ff_update.md

   - [ ] All tabs in preferences open
   - [ ] The "More from {Vendor}" option is not present
   - [ ] The sidebar preferences are present and work as expected
+  - [ ] The sidebar keep tabs active preference is present and works as expected

 - [ ] Welcome experience